In this part, we will add health and damage to our player.

 In the new state graph, there should be a single default Start state:

-If you go back to the parent state graph, you'll see our state is now renamed:
+You'll see our state is now renamed:

 3. Implement the damage mechanic